-Departure Control System in airline
+- How does the Departure Control System in an airline work?

 Imagine a situation where you had to visit five different counters to board a flight – all in a timeframe when you were late to the airport, and the flight was about to depart in 15 minutes.
 The reason why this scenario can only be a figment of our imagination in most scenarios is because of the presence of departure Control Systems in airline.